bhill298/avl-interval-tree/README.md

 ## AVL Interval Tree

-A python AVL tree implementation and an interval tree implementation that uses the AVL tree.
+A python AVL tree implementation and an interval tree implementation that uses the AVL tree. python 3.10 or newer is required.

 ### AVL Tree
 An AVL tree is a form of self-balancing binary search tree.
 It can efficiently